-Hepatitis B can be prevented with effective vaccination.
-In Singapore, estimated 3-4% population infected by hepatitis B virus,. more common in chinese population.
+The virus is transmitted by exposure to infectious blood or body fluids of someone who has chronic hepatitis B. it can be passed to someone else through unprotected sex, contaminated needles or other skin-piercing objects, direct contact of the blood or open sore.
 Hepatitis B most commonly transmitted between mother and newborn where the transmission rate is as high as 10% from mothers with high virus count to their new born, so it is compulsory for babies born to hepatitis B positive mothers to be vaccinated and given a special injection (with hepatitis B immune globulin) after birth.
+It is not spread by casual contact, sharing of eating utensils, coughing and sneezing, or breastfeeding.

 What Are The Symptoms Of Hepatitis B?